ictlaitinenoy/dreamband/README.md

 ## Background

 The sole reason for the existence of this application is to demonstrate the technical skills of a freelancer consultant to potential customers.
-The whole concept is kind of stupid - just something that allows for the creation of a very simple Javascript SPA (single page application) and a Java Backend.
+The whole concept of the functionality is kind of stupid and meaningless - it's just something that exist for the sake of allowing for the creation of a very simple Javascript SPA (single page application) and a Java Backend.

 ### What does it do then